eMoflon/emoflon-tool-mvn/README.md

 Basic usage:
 ```
 cd scripts
- ./deployLocalFromUpdateSite.bash "../../emoflon-tool/org.moflon.deployment.updatesite/,../../../../MoflonCoreDev/git/emoflon-core-updatesite/stable/updatesite"
+bash ./deployLocalFromUpdateSite.bash "../../emoflon-tool/org.moflon.deployment.updatesite/,../../../../MoflonCoreDev/git/emoflon-core-updatesite/stable/updatesite"
 ```

-See the script documentation for more details.
+See the documentation inside the script for more details.

 ## Credits
 Thanks to Chas Emerick for the nice tutorial: https://cemerick.com/2010/08/24/hosting-maven-repos-on-github/